johnjvickers/PPMXL_Correction/README.rst

 $ python recenter.py

-This should create a new file named vc_qso_recentered.fit
+This should create a new file named vc_qso_recentered.csv

-$ diff vc_qso_recentered.fit vc_qso_recentered_original.fit
+$ diff vc_qso_recentered.fit vc_qso_recentered_original.csv

-Should show the rubric file, and the file created on your machine are identical.
+Should show the rubric file and the file created on your machine are identical.

+Note that these test data are from Veron-Cetty+2010 (located at: http://cdsarc.u-strasbg.fr/viz-bin/VizieR-3?-source=VII/258)

 Contact
 -----